Skylarity/vue-todo/README.md

 ----

-Credit to my friend Matt for the idea, I'm just a bog ol' phony.
+Credit to my friend Matt for the idea, I'm just a big ol' phony.